Robert Jay Lifton: Critiques of modern war and terrorism

 What's happening there [in Bosnia] merits the use of the word genocide.
 There is an effort to systematically destroy an entire group.
 It's even been conceptualized by Serbian nationalists as so-called "ethnic cleansing."
 That term signifies mass killing, mass relocation, and that does constitute genocide.Lifton regards terrorism as an increasingly serious threat due to the proliferation of nuclear and chemical weapons and totalist ideologies.
 He has, however, criticized the Bush administration's "War on Terrorism" as a misguided and dangerous attempt to "destroy all vulnerability".
 His 1999 book, Destroying the World to Save It, described the apocalyptic terrorist sect Aum Shinrikyo as a forerunner of "the new global terrorism".

 Appearances

 Lifton is featured in the 2003 documentary Flight From Death, a film that investigates the relationship of human violence to fear of death, as related to subconscious influences.
 In 2006, Lifton appeared in a documentary on cults on the History Channel, Decoding the Past, along with fellow psychiatrist Peter A. Olsson.
-On May 18, 2008, Lifton delivered the commencement address at Stonehill College and discussed the apparent "Superpower Syndrome" experienced by the United States in the modern era.
+On May 18, 2008, Lifton delivered the commencement address at Stonehill College, where he received an honorary Doctor of Literature degree, and discussed the apparent "Superpower Syndrome" experienced by the United States in the modern era.

-In 2018 he also appears in the documentary Metamorphosis, about climate change and positive changes towards a more sustainable future.